 Cognate words in most modern Germanic languages still mean "counsel, advise" (compare rede).
 Old English also had a related noun ræd, red "advice," and read is connected to riddle (n.1) via the notion of "interpret."
 Century Dictionary notes that the past participle should be written red, as it formerly was, and as in lead/led.
 Middle English past participle variants include eradde, irad, ired, iræd, irudde.

-Sense of "make out the character of (a person)" is attested from 1610s.
-Transference to "understand the meaning of written symbols" is unique to Old English and (perhaps under English influence) Old Norse raða.
+The sense-transference to "interpret and understand the meaning of written symbols" is said to be unique to English and (perhaps under Old English influence) Old Norse raða.
 Most languages use a word rooted in the idea of "gather up" as their word for "read" (such as French lire, from Latin legere).